TheAcharya/MarkersExtractor/README.md

 Download the latest release of the CLI universal binary [here](https://github.com/TheAcharya/MarkersExtractor/releases).

-Extract the `markers-extractor-cli_portable-x.x.x.zip` file from the release.
+Extract the `markers-extractor-cli-portable-x.x.x.zip` file from the release.

 ### Using [Homebrew](https://brew.sh/)